Ensemble Kalman Methods: A Mean Field Perspective

 \subsection{Ensemble Kalman Methods}

-We now discuss several particle approximations to the mean field equations derived in the preceding subsections.
-We start with the mean field equations (\ref{eq:KS_mf3}), based on perfect transport, before considering particle approximations for time continuous approximate transport formulations.
+We now discuss several particle approximations of the mean field equations derived in the preceding subsections.
+We start with the mean field equations (\ref{eq:KS_mf3}), based on perfect transport, before considering particle approximations for time continuous approximate sample path, and hence transport, formulations.
 Throughout this subsection $\zd$ is given by \eqref{eq:data_ctz}.